destel/rill/README.md

 	userIDsToUpdate <- userID
 }

-// This is a background worker that sends queued updates to the database in batches func updateUserTimestampWorker() {
+// This is a background worker that sends queued updates to the database in batches.
+// For simplicity, there are no retries, error handling and synchronization func updateUserTimestampWorker() {

 	ids := rill.FromChan(userIDsToUpdate, nil)